 Regardless of your style, 2021 promises to be an exciting year for fashion.
 From redefining what “vintage” styles look like, to an uptick in sustainable production in the fashion industry, rest assured that there is much to be explored in curating your wardrobe for the year ahead.

-If you’re interested in delving further into the world of Fashion, take the reopening of Phase 3 as an opportunity to explore short fashion courses such as TaF.tc's Textiles and Fabric Care, or even start on your own journey in sewing with our Basic Drafting and Sewing course.
+If you’re interested in delving further into the world of Fashion, take the reopening of Phase 3 as an opportunity to explore short fashion courses such as TaF.tc's Basic Textile and Fabric Care, or even start on your own journey in sewing with our Basic Drafting and Sewing course.

 Don’t forget to stay in tune with both high fashion and social media content creators to get ahead of the trends and stay fashionable all year round!